-- (2) The "Stock Awards" column reflects the grant date fair value for all restricted stock units awarded under the Amended and Restated 2015 Incentive Plan (the "Plan") during 2019.
-The "Option Awards" column reflects the grant date fair value for all stock option awards granted under the 2020 Plans during 2020 and 2019, respectively.
+- (2) The "Stock Awards" column reflects the grant date fair value for all restricted stock units awarded under the Amended and Restated 2015 Incentive Plan (the "Plan") during 2021.
+The "Option Awards" column reflects the grant date fair value for all stock option awards granted under the 2015 Incentive Plan and the 2020 Plans during 2021 and 2020, respectively.
 These amounts are determined in accordance with FASB Accounting Standards Codification 718 (ASC 718), without regard to any estimate of forfeiture for service vesting.
-Assumptions used in the calculation of the amounts in these columns for 2020 and 2019 are included in a footnote to the Company's condensed consolidated audited financial statements for the year ended December 31, 2020, located in Item 8 of this Annual Report. - (3) Represents annual incentive bonuses paid under an annual performance-based cash incentive plan.
-Corporate performance goals are established by the Compensation Committee for each year.
-The incentive bonuses are determined by the Compensation Committee based on the achievement of corporate performance goals. - (4) Effective upon the consummation of the business combination transaction, and pursuant to the terms of the Implementation Agreement, Oliver Schacht, Ph.D., the former Chief Executive Officer of Curetis N.V., was appointed as the Chief Executive Officer of the Company, and Johannes Bacher was appointed as the Chief Operating Officer of the Company.
+Assumptions used in the calculation of the amounts in these columns for 2021 and 2020 are included in a footnote to the Company's condensed consolidated audited financial statements for the year ended December 31, 2021, located in Item 8 of this Annual Report. - (3) Effective upon the consummation of the business combination transaction, and pursuant to the terms of the Implementation Agreement, Oliver Schacht, Ph.D., the former Chief Executive Officer of Curetis N.V., was appointed as the Chief Executive Officer of the Company, and Johannes Bacher was appointed as the Chief Operating Officer of the Company.
 Mr. Schacht's 2020 annual base salary was \$408,000, which was pro-rated in 2020 for the period during which he served, which commenced on April 1, 2020.
-Mr. Bacher's 2020 annual base salary was \$300,000, which was pro-rated in 2020 for the period during which he served, which commenced on April 1, 2020. - (5) Mr. Schacht's "All Other Compensation" represents moving expenses reimbursed by the Company to Mr. Schacht in accordance with his employment agreement. - (6) Mr. Jones' resigned as the Chief Executive Officer of the Company, effective April 1, 2020.
-Under Mr. Jones' Severance Agreement, Mr. Jones received, as severance, an amount equal to one-twelfth of his annual base salary for six months.
-In addition, the Company and Mr. Jones entered into a Transition Agreement and General Release, pursuant to which Mr. Jones provided transition and integration assistance services to the Company.
-Mr. Jones received a consulting fee of approximately \$23,000 per month in exchange for the services being provided under the Transition Agreement.
-Finally, Mr. Jones was paid his accrued but unpaid 2018 incentive bonus of \$75,000. - (7) Mr. Dec's "Bonus" represents a transaction bonus paid to Mr. Dec in recognition of his efforts in connection with the closing of the Company's transaction with Curetis GmbH in April 2020.
+Mr. Bacher's 2020 annual base salary was \$300,000, which was pro-rated in 2020 for the period during which he served, which commenced on April 1, 2020. - (4) Mr. Schacht's "All Other Compensation" represents moving expenses reimbursed by the Company to Mr. Schacht in accordance with his employment agreement. - (5) Mr. Dec's "Bonus" represents a transaction bonus paid to Mr. Dec in recognition of his efforts in connection with the closing of the Company's transaction with Curetis GmbH in April 2020.

-Employment Agreements with Our Named Executive Officers
+Agreements with Our Named Executive Officers